-A similar video I came across showing an adult squirrel engaged in similar energetic activity was accompanied by comments suggesting the animal was infected with “bot-fly” larvae.
+A couple of videos I came across online showing an adult squirrel engaged in similar energetic activity were accompanied by comments suggesting the animal was infected with “bot-fly” larvae.
 Warble flies lay eggs under the skin of the squirrel from where the larvae hatch out.
 As the larva grow, they cause intense itching that can result in erratic behaviour in the host.
 To the best of my knowledge, however, while this is a relatively common parasite in the USA, British squirrels do not suffer with warble flies.
 Furthermore, late stage infection results in a “lumpy” appearance to the skin and persistent scratching; the animals observed by Cooke did not have any obvious swellings and scratched in only 12% of the videos.

 Finally, while they cannot be ruled out without veterinary investigation, such sporadic and short-lived behaviour does not obviously appear to fit with neurological diseases or malnutrition, such as metabolic bone diseases, both of which can also cause twitching and tremors.

 The only similar account of this erratic behaviour I have been able to find in the literature is a description of “false flights” by Keith Laidler, which he posits are a release of sexual energy owing to their frequency peaking during the breeding season:

 “This behaviour was interspersed with false flights, in which the squirrel would suddenly drop the play object and race away, zigzagging across the ground or scrambling up a tree for a short distance before returning to recommence object-play.”